FredworkLemmas/ozwald/README.md

 Key ideas
 ---------

  - A clear model for describing services using “varieties” (e.g., nvidia, amdgpu, cpu-only) and “profiles” (named parameter sets like fast-gpu, no-gpu, etc.).
-- A provisioner API exposing configured and active services, host resources, and a small profiling queue.
+- A provisioner API exposing configured and active services, host resources, and a small footprinting queue.
 - A CLI for standing up the provisioner and inspecting state locally.
 - Works best as a library dependency that your orchestrator or application depends on.